Ewish-website/Ecommerce-Website/README.md

 # Ecommerce-Website
+## Overview

-      Simple Ecommerce website to buy all kind of products; groceries, fragrances, smartphones, laptops and skincare products
+Simple Ecommerce website to buy all kind of products; laptops, fragrances, smaprtphones, fragrances and skincare products